 Reconstructive rhinoplasty is another type of nose surgery performed to correct a severe deformity of the nose that is related to injury, trauma, or cancer.
 Revision (secondary) rhinoplasty is designed to correct a previous rhinoplasty that, in many cases, involves the replacement of large amounts of cartilage removed during the first procedure.*

 AM I A CANDIDATE FOR NOSE SURGERY?

-With all of the different types of rhinoplasty surgery available, Dr. Killingsworth will individualize a treatment plan to meet all of your needs and expectations.
-During your consultation, you will be encouraged to bring photographs of celebrities or other people whose noses you like (and do not like), so Dr. Killingsworth can better comprehend your goals and determine if they are realistic.
+With all of the different types of rhinoplasty surgery available, Dr. Killingsworth and his plastic surgery team will individualize a treatment plan to meet all of your needs and expectations.
+During your consultation, you will be encouraged to bring photographs of celebrities or other people whose noses you like (and do not like), so our nose surgeons can better comprehend your goals and determine if they are realistic.
 It is important you understand that what might look good on one person may not be right for your facial profile and personal anatomy.
-With Dr. Killingsworth’s expertise and advice, together you will decide on the proper procedure(s) that can provide the most rewarding and satisfying outcome.*
+With the expertise and advice of Dr. Killingsworth and his rhinoplasty surgeons, together you will decide on the proper procedure(s) that can provide the most rewarding and satisfying outcome.*